Toyota Noah: Fourth generation (R90; 2022)

 The fourth-generation Noah and Voxy were introduced on 13 January 2022, which are built on the GA-C platform that is revised and adapted for minivans.
 The Esquire nameplate was not continued in this generation.

 The length and wheelbase of the fourth-generation model is unchanged from its predecessor, although the width dimension for all models is 1730 mm, which is 35 mm wider than the lower variant third-generation Noah.
 As the result, Noah/Voxy model exceeded the 1700 mm threshold of the "compact car" class under Japanese dimension regulations.

 The Noah is offered in X, G, Z, S-G, and S-Z grade levels, while the Voxy is only available in S-G and S-Z grades.
 For the first time, the Noah no longer wears the stylized 'N' insignia on the front end, with Toyota's corporate triple oval emblem replacing it.

 The Noah is also marketed by Suzuki in Japan as the fourth-generation Suzuki Landy since 8 August 2022 through an OEM agreement, replacing the previous Nissan Serena-based model.

+The fourth-generation Noah and Voxy are also assembled in Guanyin, Taiwan, solely for exports to Japan with no left-hand drive vehicle production.
+Production commenced in early 2026, replacing the Motomachi plant that would be expected to cease production in October 2026 due to the mid-cycle facelift of the model.

+Facelift (2026)

+The mid-cycle facelift for the Noah and Voxy was announced on 10 April 2026 and sales commenced on 6 May 2026.
+The Noah features updated exterior changes, including LED C-shaped headlights and front fascia, while the Voxy also receives updated LED bar headlights.
+Non-hybrid grades in both models are also discontinued.

+The SX variant has been added.
+The LCD on the instrument cluster has been enlarged from 7 inches to 12.3 inches for the SZ grade, and from 4.2 inches to 7 inches for the SG grade.

+Markets

 Indonesia

 The fourth-generation Voxy was launched in Indonesia on 17 February 2022.
 Like the previous model, it is only offered in one grade with Toyota Safety Sense as standard equipment.